JUANES545/ThreeJS_Journey/08-fullscreen_and_resizing/readme.md

 # Three.js Journey

-in this class we learned about the fullscreen properties and how we can use the update settings to automatically adjust the size of the screen, and how to access to handle fullscreen event with double click.
+In this class we learned about the fullscreen properties and how we can use the update settings to automatically adjust the size of the screen, and how to access to handle fullscreen event with double click.

 ## Setup